 - 1. Signs must comply with the Sign Standards established for all Redevelopment Zoning Districts in Section 12.1.11 except where modified below. - Wall signs.
 Table OPC-12 supersedes the signage-area table in Section 4.700, Div.
 16, Article 4. - 3.
 Freestanding signs.
-One freestanding sign is permitted per building or each 200 lineal feet of property frontage.
-The freestanding sign shall be a pedestal sign with a maximum square footage of 50 square feet per sign face. - 4.
-Murals are permitted, but shall not contain advertising. - 5.
+One freestanding sign is permitted per building or each 200 lineal feet of property frontage, with a maximum square footage of 50 square feet per sign face. - 4.
+Murals.
+Are permitted and defined in Art.
+4, Div.
+16. - 5.
 Types of signs permitted.
-The list of permitted signs in Section 4.703, Div.
-16, Article 4 is adjusted by adding the following type of sign: - a.
-Sandwich or sidewalk signs as defined in Section 4.693, Div.
-16, Article 4, are permitted in the Core and Corridor Subdistricts, provided the signs do not exceed 6 square feet per face, do not unreasonably obstruct pedestrian or vehicular movement, and are moved off sidewalks or other public property by 9:00 PM daily. - 6.
+The list of permitted signs in Section 4.703, Art.
+4, Div.
+16. is adjusted by adding the following type of sign: - a.
+Sandwich or sidewalk signs as defined in Section 4.693, Art.
+4, Div.
+16. are permitted in the Core and Corridor Subdistricts, provided the signs do not exceed 6 square feet per face, do not unreasonably obstruct pedestrian or vehicular movement, and are moved off sidewalks or other public property by 9:00 PM daily. - 6.
 Lettering and logo size.
-Table R-12 provides the maximum height of lettering and logos.
+Table OPC-12 provides the maximum height of lettering and logos.
 Section 4.699, Div.
 16, Article 4 establishes how the height of irregularly shaped features shall be measured.